 West of Ireland Seafood Chowder

-We live on the West coast of Ireland, and around here Irish seafood chowder is a very common meal to be found in the local pubs and restaurants.
+We live on the West coast of Ireland.
+Around here Irish seafood chowder is a very common meal to be found in the local pubs and restaurants.
 This is my own simple Irish seafood chowder recipe based on some ingredients I can easily purchase at my local Irish Aldi or Tesco stores.

 What is in Irish Seafood Chowder?